-- 41. "Sexual Exploitation" is taking sexual advantage of another person without his or her consent.
-Sexual exploitation includes, without limitation, causing or attempting to cause the incapacitation of another person in order to gain a sexual advantage over such other person; causing the prostitution of another person; recording, photographing, or transmitting identifiable images of private sexual activity and/or the intimate parts of another person; allowing third parties to observe private sexual acts; and engaging in voyeurism. - 42.
-"Sexual Harassment" is unwelcome verbal, non-verbal, and/or physical conduct of a sexual nature. - a. submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or education; and/or - b. submission to, or rejection of, such conduct by an individual is used as a basis for academic or employment decisions affecting that individual; and/or - c. such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creating a sexually intimidating, hostile, or offensive employment, educational, or living environment. - 43.
+- a. submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or education; and/or - b. submission to, or rejection of, such conduct by an individual is used as a basis for academic or employment decisions affecting that individual; and/or - c. such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creating a sexually intimidating, hostile, or offensive employment, educational, or living environment. - 43.
 "Sexual Violence" is any physical sexual act or activity engaged in without the consent of the other individual, including when the other individual is unable to consent to the act or activity.
 (See also definition for Consent.) - 44.
 "Shall" and "Will" are used in the imperative sense. - 45.
-"Stalking" is any course of conduct (more than one act) directed at a specific person (directly, indirectly, through a third party, or other means) that places that person in reasonable fear for his or her safety or the safety of others. - 46.
+"Stalking" is any course of conduct (more than one act) directed at a specific person (directly, indirectly, through a third party or other means) that places that person in reasonable fear for his or her safety or the safety of others. - 46.
 "Student" means any person who has been admitted to, registered or enrolled in, or attends, attended, or attending the University, any University course, or University conducted program. - 47.
-"Student Organization" means an association or group of persons, including, but not limited to, any Student Organization, team, or club, that has complied with the formal requirements for University recognition or are recognized by the University. - 48.
-"Student Organization Representative" means the president, or designee, chosen by the Student Organization officers to participate in the Student Conduct Process on behalf of the Student Organization. - 49.
-"Undesignated Employee" is an employee who is not designated as a Responsible Employee, a Confidential Employee, or a Privacy Employee.
-Undesignated employees are encouraged to practice bystander awareness and to report any incidents of abuse or sexual misconduct to the Title IX coordinator(s).
+"Student Organization" means an association or group of persons, including, but not limited to, any Student Organization, team, or club, that has complied with the formal requirements for University recognition or is recognized by the University. - 48.
+"Student Organization Representative" means the president or designee chosen by the Student Organization to participate in the Student Conduct Process on behalf of the Student Organization. - 49.
+"Supportive Measures" means non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, and without fee or charge to Complainants or Respondents.
+Supportive measures may be offered by the Title IX Coordinator, by the Office of the Dean of Students in consultation with the Title IX Coordinator, or by a Confidential Resource Provider.
+Supportive Measures are discussed further in Part V. - 50.
+"Undesignated Employee" is an employee who is not designated as a Responsible Employee, a Confidential Employee, or a Confidential Resource Provider.